CSAILVision/semantic-segmentation-pytorch/README.md

 ## Highlights

 ### Syncronized Batch Normalization on PyTorch
 This module computes the mean and standard-deviation across all devices during training.
-The importance of SyncBN in object detection has been explored in the paper [MegDet: A Large Mini-Batch Object Detector](https://arxiv.org/abs/1711.07240), and we empirically find that it is also important for segmentation.
+We empirically find that a reasonable large batch size is important for segmentation.
+We thank [Jiayuan Mao](http://vccy.xyz/) for his kind contributions, please refer to [Synchronized-BatchNorm-PyTorch](https://github.com/vacancy/Synchronized-BatchNorm-PyTorch) for details.

 The implementation is easy to use as:
 - It is pure-python, no C++ extra extension libs.
 - It is completely compatible with PyTorch's implementation.
 Specifically, it uses unbiased variance to update the moving average, and use sqrt(max(var, eps)) instead of sqrt(var + eps).

-***To the best knowledge, it is the first pure-python implementation of SyncBN on PyTorch, and the first one completely compatible with PyTorch.
-It is also efficient, only 20% to 30% slower than un-sync bn.*** We especially thank [Jiayuan Mao](http://vccy.xyz/) for his kind contributions.
-For more details about the implementation and usage, refer to [Synchronized-BatchNorm-PyTorch](https://github.com/vacancy/Synchronized-BatchNorm-PyTorch).
+- It is efficient, only 20% to 30% slower than UnsyncBN.

 ### Dynamic scales of input for training with multiple GPUs
 For the task of semantic segmentation, it is good to keep aspect ratio of images during training.
-So we re-implement the `DataParallel` module, and make it support distributing data to multiple GPUs in python dict.
-At the same time, the dataloader also operates differently. *Now the batch size of a dataloader always equals to the number of GPUs*, each element will be sent to a GPU.
+So we re-implement the `DataParallel` module, and make it support distributing data to multiple GPUs in python dict, so that each gpu can process images of different sizes.
+At the same time, the dataloader also operates differently.

+<sup>*Now the batch size of a dataloader always equals to the number of GPUs*, each element will be sent to a GPU.
 It is also compatible with multi-processing.
 Note that the file index for the multi-processing dataloader is stored on the master process, which is in contradict to our goal that each worker maintains its own file list.
 So we use a trick that although the master process still gives dataloader an index for `__getitem__` function, we just ignore such request and send a random batch dict.
 Also, *the multiple workers forked by the dataloader all have the same seed*, you will find that multiple workers will yield exactly the same data, if we use the above-mentioned trick directly.
-Therefore, we add one line of code which sets the defaut seed for `numpy.random` before activating multiple worker in dataloader.
+Therefore, we add one line of code which sets the defaut seed for `numpy.random` before activating multiple worker in dataloader.</sup>

 ### An Efficient and Effective Framework: UPerNet
-UPerNet based on Feature Pyramid Network (FPN) and Pyramid Pooling Module (PPM), with down-sampling rate of 4, 8 and 16.
-It doesn't need dilated convolution, an operator that is time-and-memory consuming. *Without bells and whistles*, it is comparable or even better compared with PSPNet, while requires much shorter training time and less GPU memory.
-E.g., you cannot train a PSPNet-101 on TITAN Xp GPUs with only 12GB memory, while you can train a UPerNet-101 on such GPUs.
+UPerNet is a model based on Feature Pyramid Network (FPN) and Pyramid Pooling Module (PPM).
+It doesn't need dilated convolution, an operator that is time-and-memory consuming. *Without bells and whistles*, it is comparable or even better compared with PSPNet, while requiring much shorter training time and less GPU memory (e.g., you cannot train a PSPNet-101 on TITAN Xp GPUs with only 12GB memory, while you can train a UPerNet-101 on such GPUs).
 Thanks to the efficient network design, we will soon open source stronger models of UPerNet based on ResNeXt that is able to run on normal GPUs.
+Please refer to [UperNet](https://arxiv.org/abs/1807.10221) for details.

 ## Supported models